 When the first coat of paint is dry, add other colors if you wish.
 For example, you may wish to stripe the bottle (either horizontally or vertically) or you may wish to add large splashes of contrasting color.

-Glue on any small pictures you have chosen using white glue; make sure to secure all the edges.
+Glue on any small pictures you have chosen, making sure to secure all the edges.

 Finish the bottle with several coats of clear acrylic finish.